-Minor changes to community land may occur on a routine basis, such as replanting and replacement of damaged or worn infrastructure eg play equipment.
-In the event of potential future development, proposed changes of use of community land will:

-- 1. Meet legislative requirements land use tables (zoning) in the Strathfield Council Local Environmental Plan specifies the range of uses and activities that may be permitted on the land.
+- Minor changes to community land are regularly made on a routine basis, such as garden beds are replanted, and damaged play equipment is replaced. - In the event of potential future development other than that listed, proposed changes of use of community land will: - 1.
+Meet legislative requirements land use tables (zoning) in the Strathfield Council Local Environmental Plan specifies the range of uses and activities that may be permitted on the land.
 A number of uses are also set out in the Regulations to the Local Government Act 1993. - 2.
 Be consistent with the guidelines and core objectives of the community land category under the Local Government Act 1993 uses and development of community land must be consistent with the guidelines for categorisation and the core objectives of each category, and any other additional objectives the Council proposes to place on the community land categories. - 3.
 Be consistent with relevant Council policies substantial upgrades and proposed new development will take into account a range of factors, including: - this Plan of Management and the core objectives for the land - the planning controls for the land - Council's adopted policies - the characteristics of the land affected, including existing and future use patterns - any landscape masterplan for the land.